asheroto/UninstallTeams/README.md

 irm asheroto.com/uninstallteams | iex
 ```

-Due to the nature of how PowerShell works, you won't be able to use any parameters like `-DisableOfficeTeamsInstall` with this command.
+Due to the nature of how PowerShell works, you won't be able to use any parameters such as `-DisableOfficeTeamsInstall` with this command.
 You can either use Method [#1](https://github.com/asheroto/UninstallTeams#method-1---powershell-gallery), [#3](https://github.com/asheroto/UninstallTeams#method-3---download-locally-and-run), or if you absolutely need to use a one-line command with parameters, you can use the following:

 ```powershell
 &([ScriptBlock]::Create((irm asheroto.com/uninstallteams))) -DisableOfficeTeamsInstall